-To keep your Neon computes and Postgres instances up to date with the latest patches and Neon features, Neon automatically applies scheduled updates to your project's computes.
-We notify you of scheduled updates in advance so that you can plan for them if necessary.
-On Neon's paid plans, you can schedule an update window — a specific day and hour for updates.
+To keep your Neon computes and Postgres instances up to date with the latest patches and features, Neon applies updates to your project's computes.
+We notify you of updates in advance so that you can plan for them if necessary.
+On Neon's paid plans, you can select an update window — a specific day and hour for updates.

-Neon must briefly restart a compute to apply an update.
+Neon briefly restarts a compute to apply an update.
 The entire process takes just a few seconds, minimizing any potential disruption.

 What updates are included?

-Updates can include some or all of the following:
+Updates to Neon computes may include some or all of the following:

 - Postgres minor version upgrades, typically released quarterly